earthlab/earthlab.github.io/README.md

 When you install ruby, be sure that you also check the box to install `MSYS2`.

-at the end of the `ruby` install, it will ask you if you want to install `MSYS2`.
+At the end of the `ruby` install, it will ask you if you want to install `MSYS2`.
-Install the base installation
+Install the base installation.

 2. Next, install the bundler.